George L. San Jose: Appointments

 San Jose sits on the Hispanic Christian Churches Association Board and has served as chairman of the U.S. Board of Appeals for the U.S. Selective Service System.
 He is a member of DePaul University’s Dean's Advisory Council and has also served on the boards of the Association of Hispanic Advertising Agencies and as a committee member for the Economic Club of Chicago.

 Awards and recognition

 In 1996, San Jose was awarded The Honored Patriot Award for his service to The United States of America.

 Crain's Chicago Business named San Jose to its "Who's Who in Chicago Business” list multiple times between 1990 and 2015.

 In 1997, Advertising Age recognized San Jose on its "People on a Roll" list.

-Additional Notable Awards received by San Jose L. San Jose include: